Posted 6 months ago by Nicole Clarke

 Alexandra van Schie - Perth Modern School (Water Corporation Metro Winner)

-Mia Swanepoel - Great Southern Grammar School (Water Corporation Regional Winner)
+Mia Swanepoel - Great Southern Grammar School (Water Corporation Regional Winner - featured in the photo!)

 Alesia Riches - Cornerstome Christian College

 Eva Hill - Perth Modern School

 Evie Innes - Belridge Secondary College

 Zoe Salmond - St Mary MacKillop Catholic College